Marcaoandradenogueira/blue_marvel_api/README.md

-# Integracao Dados com do Postgres para o S3 com Debezium
+# Integrate data from API to S3
 Integrate data from marvel_api to evalute characters and numbers of comics

 ### Architecture